 Role description

-This part-time, contract role with a minimum one year commitment and opportunity to renew.
+This part-time, contract role with a minimum one-year commitment and opportunity to renew.
 The contract manager will work remotely and collaboratively with lead volunteers to ensure the chapter is fulfilling its mission and vision.
 The chapter manager takes care of day-to-day operations of the chapter including:

 Administration and finance (25%): creating and managing annual budgets, ensuring information systems (Google account, Slack) are operating and organized well, and managing data for volunteers and event participants; ensuring funds are disbursed to event coordinators and external vendors monthly.

-Grantwriting and reporting (25%): assuming primary grant writing responsibilities including finding relevant grants and being the main point of contact, in addition to Shava Lawson of Seattle Parks Foundation; collecting the necessary information to submit reports to funders and building relationships with current and potential funders.
+Grantwriting and reporting (25%): assuming primary grant writing responsibilities including finding relevant grants and being the main point of contact, in coordination with Seattle Parks Foundation; collecting the necessary information to submit reports to funders and building relationships with current and potential funders.

 Internal coordination (20%): Collaborate with programs leads and national team to ensure chapter programming is in alignment with organizational mission and is communicated via our social media channels and website.

-Fiscal sponsor (15%): The chapter manager also liaisons with Outdoor Asian Washington's fiscal sponsor, Seattle Parks and Recreation.
+Fiscal sponsor (15%): The chapter manager also liaisons with Outdoor Asian Washington's fiscal sponsor, Seattle Parks Foundation

 HR (10%): collaborating with program leads to recruit and onboard new volunteers depending on where capacity is needed.